Claude Code Plugin¶

 CLAUDE.md is a blunt instrument: it loads the entire file into context at session start, regardless of relevance.
 As the file grows, it wastes context window on irrelevant information and eventually hits size limits.
 There is no search -- Claude cannot selectively recall a specific decision from three weeks ago.

-memsearch solves this with semantic search and progressive disclosure.
-Instead of loading everything, it injects only the top-k most relevant memories for each specific prompt.
+memsearch solves this with skill-based semantic search and progressive disclosure.
+When Claude judges that historical context would help, it auto-invokes the memory-recall skill, which runs in a forked subagent and autonomously searches, expands, and curates relevant memories.
 History can grow indefinitely without degrading performance, because the vector index handles the filtering.
-And the three-layer model means Claude starts with lightweight previews and only drills deeper when needed, keeping context window usage minimal.
+And the three-layer model (search → expand → transcript) runs entirely in the subagent, keeping the main context window clean.

 Plugin Files¶